 Qualified graduate students may be recommended for admission to an approved dual degree program upon meeting the qualifications of each graduate program and any special qualifications as outlined by each program's approved guidelines.
 Minimum standards and qualifications for admission and continuation may be found in each department's approved program guide.
-Students wishing to complete degrees in more than one department which have no approved dual degree program must complete all the requirements for both degrees with no shared or overlapping course work (see article II, section 3 regarding transfer credit).
+Students wishing to complete degrees in more than one department that do not have an approved dual degree program must complete all the requirements for both degrees with no shared or overlapping course work (see article II, section 3 regarding transfer credit).